 GG: Neither have I had it quoted at me.
 I'm in favour of gay marriage.
 I have never said a word against Jews.
 I'm answerable for what I say.
 If I worked for Fox News, I wouldn't be responsible for Bill O'Reilly.

 JC: You've not met me until today but you're certain I'm a mouthpiece for a government.

 GG: I didn't say you were a mouthpiece.
 I said that you have a government paycheck in your pocket like a Press TV employee has a government paycheck in his.
-It's hardly fair to throw at me.
+It's hardly fair to throw that at me.

 JC: I wasn't so much as throwing it at you as seeking to learn the degree to which your views coincided with your government employer, and I'm glad we got there notwithstanding the temperature.

 GG (chuckling): Yeah, well, sometimes with heat comes light.